-Thailand: At least 31 killed in attack on nursery
+Thailand: Many children among dead in pre-school attack

 - Published

-At least 31 people have been killed in a gun and knife attack by a former police officer at a pre-school child daycare centre in Thailand, police say.
+At least 31 people have been killed in a gun and knife attack by a former police officer at a pre-school daycare centre in Thailand, police say.

-A manhunt was launched after the attack in Nong Bua Lamphu province, in the north-east of the country.
+Police say the gunman killed himself after a manhunt following the attack in north-eastern Nong Bua Lamphu province.

-The attacker shot and stabbed children and adults and is now on the run, police said.
-A motive for the attack is unclear.
+Children and adults are among the casualties - police say the attacker shot and stabbed his victims before going on the run.

-Reports in Thailand say the officer had recently been dismissed.
+A motive is unclear.
+Reports say the officer had recently been dismissed.

-Police say he was last seen driving a white-four door Toyota pick-up truck with Bangkok registration plates.
+Police say he was last seen driving a white-four door Toyota pick-up truck with Bangkok registration plates and named him as Panya Kamrab.

 #กราดยิง #หนองบัวลำภู Gunman identified by police as 34-year-old Panya Kamrab.
 He reportedly fled the scene in a white Toyota pick-up truck pic.twitter.com/LWSATXgy4K— Pichayada P. (@PichayadaCNA) October 6, 2022